 In response to these constraints, there has recently been interest among several funders and development organizations in applying a market systems approach to Savings Groups.
-The market systems approach is based on creating the foundation for lasting change where the market system is equipped to meet future challenges and continue to meet the changing needs of the poor.
+The market systems approach is based on creating a foundation for lasting change where the market system has the incentives and capability to meet future challenges and continues to meet the changing needs of disadvantaged populations.
 The result is sustained impact, rather than impact that is short-lived or dependent on further injections of development funding.
-If sustainability is not considered in the context of the market system—and the functions and players within it—change will not be sustained and, ultimately, will not improve the lives of poor people.
-Some strategies include providing communities with the methodologies and tools to form groups themselves, catalyzing the promotion of Savings Groups by local market actors, thereby hoping for sustainability.
-Others have focused on developing technologies to improve group security and operations, or support the work of trainers.
-As the principles of market systems development are applied to Savings Groups, continued experimentation is required, along with more evidence to determine which interventions work, why, and how.
+If sustainability is not considered in the context of a market system—and the functions and players within it—change is often limited, reversible and ultimately ineffective in improving the lives of vulnerable people.
+Yet, as the principles of market systems development are applied to Savings Groups, continued experimentation is required, along with more evidence to determine which interventions work, why, and how.
 Importantly, lessons of what interventions do and do not work need to be shared so that interventions that do work can be replicated and scaled.

-This track explores the market system approach to increase the scale, impact and sustainability of Savings Groups, examining the elements of a well-functioning system, current constraints in the system, effective responses address these constraints through facilitation including the respective roles of development and market actors, and good practice in monitoring and measuring systemic change.
+This track explores a market system approach to increase the scale, impact and sustainability of Savings Groups and its application in several contexts.
+From government to private sector to various NGO approaches, these sessions analyze current constraints, examine the elements of a well-functioning system, share lessons on the respective roles of development versus market actors, and propose good practice in monitoring and measuring systemic change.